xizhonghua/cs990/presentation3.md

 ### Introdution

 ### Research Area
-My research mainly focus on following tree areas: first as you may know is Rigid Origami
+My research mainly focus on the following tree areas:

-Sampling-based motion planning
+First as you may know, is rigid origami.
+I am mainly focus on problem of modeling the origami that is how to repsent the origami, what's the state space and kinematics of the origami etc.

+Secoind is the sampling-based motion planning which is used to find the foldable and collision free path for rigid origami from a flat of sheet to its target shape.